boldingd/EclipsePhaseContent/HumbleBeginnings.md

 The hab was originally built by a pre-fall hypercorp in the Jovian Greeks to support mining operations.
 The 540m-radius torus was not an ideal design for so far from the sun, and it was abandoned by its original hypercorp owner in BF 6.
-The station's next occupants arrived barely three years later, aided by contacts in the former hypercorp owner's administration; importantly, this group had formed around a core of anarchist-communist theorists and activists.
+The station's next occupants arrived barely three years later, aided by contacts in the former hypercorp owner's administration; this group had formed around a core of anarchist-communist theorists and activists.

 Infugee influx during the fall dramatically expanded their population; during and after the Fall, integrating and indoctrinating the new arrivals was a primary concern.
 The stations activist founders watched on with concern as the Hypercorp Consortium set about combing through stored infugee egos, sleeving them, and integrating them; concern for the Hypercorp Consortium's growing population led the occupants to launch an initiative to similarly grow the Autonomists' ranks with infugees, and this the Skyward Collective was born.